yagoferrer/map-tools/README.md

 ```

 ## Load a simple Map async
-No need to include the Google Maps `<script>` tag. map-tools.js will load the file for you.
+There is no need to include the Google Maps `<script>` tag. map-tools.js will load the file for you.
 Setup a callback to notify you when the Map is fully loaded.
 ```javascript
 var map = new GMP({